Severe Thunderstorm Warning issued for Florence, Williamsburg by NWS - News Break

 Severe Thunderstorm Warning issued for Florence, Williamsburg by NWS

-Effective: 2021-07-09 18:10:00 EDT Expires: 2021-07-09 18:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-09 17:56:00 EDT Expires: 2021-07-09 18:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Prepare immediately for large hail and deadly cloud to ground lightning.
 Seek shelter inside a well-built structure.
 Stay away from windows.
-Target Area: Florence; Williamsburg A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 630 PM EDT FOR SOUTH CENTRAL FLORENCE AND NORTHEASTERN WILLIAMSBURG COUNTIES At 610 PM EDT, severe thunderstorms were located along a line extending from near Hannah to near Indiantown, moving east at 20 mph.
+Target Area: Florence; Williamsburg The National Weather Service in Wilmington has issued a * Severe Thunderstorm Warning for Southeastern Florence County in northeastern South Carolina Northeastern Williamsburg County in northeastern South Carolina * Until 630 PM EDT. * At 555 PM EDT, severe thunderstorms were located along a line extending from near Lake City to 7 miles east of Kingstree, moving east at 20 mph.
 HAZARD...Quarter size hail and deadly cloud to ground lightning.
 SOURCE...Radar indicated.
-IMPACT...Minor damage to vehicles is possible.
-Locations impacted include Lake City, Hemingway, Indiantown and Stuckey.
+IMPACT...Minor damage to vehicles is possible. * Locations impacted include Lake City, Johnsonville, Hemingway, Hannah, Indiantown, Kingsburg, Scranton, Stuckey and Lake City Community Hospital.
 HAIL...1.00IN WIND...<50MPHalerts.weather.gov

 Comments / 0